TrueNAS Docker Compose with Scale Apps and Truecharts

 Hardware Requirements and VM Setup

-You’ll need a compatible hardware setup or a virtual machine (VM) running Ubuntu.
-Ensure your VM or hardware meets the minimum system requirements for TrueNAS SCALE, including adequate storage, RAM, and CPU resources.
+You’ll need hardware that can run TrueNAS scale or a virtual machine (VM) running Ubuntu if you want to try out TrueNAS Scale.
+Make sure your VM or hardware meets the minimum system requirements for TrueNAS SCALE.
+These include storage, RAM, and CPU resources.

 Installing TrueNAS SCALE